-Signal is a creative studio for young people aged 13 to 20.
-At Signal, you can work alongside professional artists in a collaborative way.
-Located in the heart of the city, Signal is a place for making, showing, inspiring and developing Melbourne's creative talent – in every medium.
-Signal is open to young people from all walks of life and ability – you don't need any experience to take part in Signal.
+Signal is a creative arts studio for young people 13 to 25.
+At Signal, you work alongside professional artists in a collaborative way.
+Located in the heart of the city, Signal is a place for making, showing, inspiring and developing Melbourne’s creative young talent – in every medium.
+Signal is open to young people from all walks of life and ability – you don’t need any experience to take part at Signal.

 - a workshop space